Show, Don’t Tell: Unlocking Emotional Depth

 Avery joins her at UW as a wildlife management major.
 They reunite with Gary upon his honorable discharge from the U.S. Navy.
 He enrolls at UW to study journalism rather than returning home to manage his family ranch.

-Becca’s mother cajoles Jack into transferring from Princeton University to UW.
+Becca’s mother persuades Jack to transfer from Princeton University to UW.
 His mission is to rescue Becca from the free-spirited Wild West.
 She shows more interest in Gary, causing a big rift with Jack, in which Avery constantly mediates.
 Becca creates a Pact among herself and her three acquaintances to keep the peace.
 A big blow-up between Jack and Gary estranges the group.

-Gary and Becca eventually get married and have a daughter named Elizabeth.
+Gary and Becca eventually marry and have a daughter, Elizabeth.
 Thirty-eight years later, in 2006, Becca passed away at the Blue Sky Village cohousing community in Boulder, Colorado.
 Elizabeth reluctantly returns home to Boulder for her mother’s funeral.

 See through the eyes of Elizabeth, Gary, Avery, and Jack.
 Fulfill Becca’s Pact at Libby Flats near Laramie.
-Navigate their individual origin stories and memories of their lives.
+Navigate their individual origin stories and life memories.
 This includes their shared time in Wyoming and their reunion in Boulder.

 If you have questions, start a conversation with Besty Bot